 Apply for a Grant

-Whilst there is no doubt that enough scientific evidence exists on certain chemicals to warrant immediate precautionary action, there remains a need for further exploration of how and why chemicals could be affecting our vulnerability to breast cancer, as well as confirming and identifying which chemicals are the worst offenders.
+Whilst there is no doubt that enough scientific evidence exists on certain chemicals to warrant immediate precautionary action, there remains a need for further exploration of how and why chemicals could be affecting our vulnerability to breast cancer, as well as identifying which chemicals are the worst offenders.

-Therefore, each year Breast Cancer UK sets aside a proportion of its income for the purposes of supporting scientific research.
+For this reason Breast Cancer UK sets aside a proportion of its income for the purposes of supporting scientific research.

 How to apply